ellielle/bootdev-buddy/README.md

 4. BUG: If you don't see your account after logging in, close the app and re-open it.

+## Known Issues

+- When building the project, the foreground UI becomes invisible in the app.
+I recommend only running in dev mode for now (`wails dev`)
+- Reactivity in Svelte isn't working when signing in via OTP, app needs restart.

 ## Planned Features

 - [x] Sign in using Boot.dev's authentication